Finch: Benchmarking Finance & Accounting across Spreadsheet-Centric Enterprise Workflows: Experiments

 \subsubsection{Consistency Between Human and Automated Evaluation}

-We adopt a lightweight multimodal model, GPT-5-mini, as the judge to validate the performance of our automated evaluation framework.
+We adopt a lightweight multimodal model, GPT-5-mini, as the judge for automated evaluation framework.
 As shown in Table~\ref{tab:eval_results}, the automated evaluation largely aligns with human judgments: for GPT~5.1~Pro and Claude Sonnet~4.5, the judge agrees with human labels on 82.1\% and 90.2\% of workflows, respectively.
 The judge also achieves high recall (83.3\% and 88.4\%), meaning it recovers most human-labeled passes, and reasonably strong precision (73.6\% and 76.0\%), indicating that the majority of automatically predicted passes are also accepted by human evaluators.
 Overall, this suggests that automated evaluation may overestimate accuracy by several percentage points.

 On the model side, the LLM judge can occasionally miss nuances in the rubric—either failing to catch subtle visual or numerical errors in large spreadsheets or, conversely, being overly literal about certain instructions (e.g., penalizing benign formula-to-constant conversions).
 However, we also observe cases where the LLM-based judge is correct but human raters are wrong---for example, when formulas are silently replaced with static values, which are difficult to detect through GUI-based inspection alone.
 On the system side, limitations of our spreadsheet tooling and data pipeline (e.g., incomplete support for corrupted but human-readable workbooks or uncommon file formats) can cause valid outputs to be marked as failures.
 Taken together, these factors mean that our automated scores should be interpreted as approximate rather than exact, and that human review remains important for borderline or high-impact workflows.